Industry News

 Smartevo: a tool for managing proofing

-Centralising content
+Centralise content

 Smartevo makes it possible to centralise marketing content in a single tool.
 Teams can track projects in real time.

-Facilitating collaborative approval
+Facilitating collaborative validation

 The platform makes it possible to centralise feedback and structure approvals.
 Teams can collaborate effectively.